 -

 Airborne Particulate Matter and DNA Alterations: Fine particles from vehicle exhaust, industrial emissions, and wildfire smoke can penetrate deep into the lungs, triggering DNA damage and inflammatory responses.
 Studies link prolonged exposure to increased risk of cancer, cardiovascular disease, and neurological disorders.
+Continuous contact with these particles can also amplify oxidative stress, accelerating cellular aging.

 -